rackerlabs/support-how-to/content/cloud-servers/keep-a-cloud-server-up-to-date.md

 2. To view the yum-cron configuration, run _vi /etc/sysconfig/yum-cron_ .
 By default, the configuration should be set to download and install the updates.

 3. (Optional) Set up notifications for automatic package updates (time of installation, packages installed, errors during installation).
 Press the "i" key on your keyboard to enter "INSERT" mode unless still in it from earlier steps).
-Utilize the arrow keys on the keyboard to move down to the section with a "MAILTO=" field.
+Use the arrow keys on your keyboard to move down to the section with a "MAILTO=" field.
 Enter the desired email after "MAILTO=".

 4. Click the **esc** key, and then enter the keys `:wq` to save the configuration.
 If successful, a message stating that the file was properly written appears.